merwusch/merwusch/README.md

 # 💫 About Me:
-I’m currently working on socket programming and learning react.
-I'm a engineer in develop.
-Hope be better!
-📫 How to reach me: ylmz.merwusch@gmail.com
+💻I’m currently working on socket programming and learning react.<br>📈I'm a engineer in develop.
+Hope be better!<br>📫 How to reach me: ylmz.merwusch@gmail.com

 ## 🌐 Socials: